Course Outline

 Format:

-Part One - Plan for effective teaching and learning: Develop a curriculum-aligned 10-minute mini-lesson for the case study group (provided).
-Submit your mini-lesson plan with Part Three of this task via Canvas.
+Part One - Plan for effective teaching and learning: Develop a curriculum-aligned lesson, with a focus on proactive approaches to classroom management, responsive to students in the case study group (provided).
+Use the Lesson plan template provided on Canvas.

 NB: You must receive a PASS grade for this task to enable progression in this course and for you to proceed to placement.
 Please refer to Canvas for further details regarding each assessment part.